Mt Huashan Hiking Trail

 It is said that Lao Zi (Lao Tze), the founder and patriarch of Taoism, once lived and gave sermons here.
 Today many Taoism temples are located on Mr. Huashan which helps explain why this area is visited by thousands of people.

 Formerly the five mountains were dotted with temples but today only a few remain.
 These days the majority of visitors to Huashan are Chinese youth on vacation.
-However the mountain routes are still trekked by devoted pilgrims and wandering monks intent of visiting the sacred shrines.
+However the mountain routes are still trekked by devoted pilgrims and wandering monks intent on visiting the sacred shrines.

-The East Peak is 2,090 meters (about 6,857 ft) high above sea level.
+East Peak is 2,090 meters (about 6,857 ft) high above sea level.
 It is also called Facing Sun Peak because the top of the peak is the best place to watch the sunrise.

 The Middle Peak is also called Jade Maiden Peak.
 Story goes that Nongyu, the daughter of King Mugong (659B.C.-621B.C.) of the Qin Kingdom (770B.C.-476B.C.), was tired of the life in the court.
 So she and her husband moved to Huashan and lived alone at Middle Peak.

-The West Peak is 2,087 meters (about 6,846 ft) high.
+West Peak is 2,087 meters (about 6,846 ft) high.
 It is always called Lotus Peak because of its unique shape.
 This peak is formed by a huge rock.
 Hence it's very steep.

 The North Peak was called Clouds Stand by ancient people.
 Today it is called the Cloud Terrace Peak as it looks like a flat terrace in the clouds.
 The peak is 1,614 meters (about 5,295 ft) above sea level.
 An important site on the North Peak is Zhenwu Hall (God of North).

-Three sides are cliffs that are nearly impossible to climb and the fourth side is the 'ear rubbing cliff'.
+'ear rubbing cliff'.
 This route gets its name because there are places on this precipitous path where tourists can climb up only by pressing an ear close to the cliff.

 The majestic South Peak is the tallest.
 With an altitude of 2,160 meters (about 7,087 feet), ancient people called this the 'Monarch of Mt.
 Huashan' because it is the highest peak of Mt.
 Huashan.